MarkHershey/CSE_PAs/ProgrammingAssignment2/PA2/server_storage/README.md

-This directory is reserved for server to stored received files by default.
+This directory is reserved for server to store received files.

 This file is a placeholder.